asuarezop/LTC_Capstones/easyshop-capstone/easyshop-backend/src/README.md

 > Note: You will need access to MySQL WorkBench alongside Postman to run integration tests associated
 >       with the application.

-Navigating to the easyshop-capstone directory, you will find three Postman collections to run When running these tests, run the entire collection as a whole as opposed to individually.
+Navigating to the easyshop-capstone directory, you will find three Postman collections to run.
+When running these tests, run the entire collection as a whole as opposed to individually.
 - This avoids any potential errors being thrown inside of Postman